mef/linux-mef/README.md

 #### adjust battery charge thresholds in `/etc/default/tlp`

+#### locale setup

+Fix the locale so that Monday is the first day of the week.
+[Method #2](http://bitthinker.com/blog/en/troubles/how-to-change-first-week-day-in-xfce) here works for tint2's calendar.

 #### configure unattended-upgrades

 * edit the active origin pattern inside `/etc/apt/apt.conf.d/50unattended-upgrades`, e.g. set the following one: